rust-lang/prev.rust-lang.org/faq.md

 ### Does Rust have move constructors?

 No. Values of all types are moved via `memcpy`.
 This makes writing generic unsafe code much simpler since assignment, passing and returning are known to never have a side effect like unwinding.

-### Why does Rust not have the ? and ! like in Swift?

-In Swift, `?` is used to indicate an optional value.
-This is already done by `Option` in Rust, and so `?` is not needed.
-Similarly, `!` is used to "unwrap" an optional value in Swift, which is done by the `unwrap()` function in Rust.
-In both cases, Rust opted for slightly longer names which more clearly indicate intent.
-Also, in Rust the `!` symbol already indicates logical negation and macro calls, and does not need a third meaning.

 ### How are Go and Rust similar, and how are they different?